 IFB Funding Programmes / Production /

-Fiction Creative Co-Production
+Fiction Creative Co-Production Loans

 About the Funding

-As a matter of principle films supported by BSÉ/IFB Creative Co-production funding must be approved as official co-productions under a bilateral treaty or the European Convention on Cinematographic Co-Production.
-Where in exceptional cases BSÉ/IFB agrees to waive this requirement the film must still be structured as a bona fide co-production in which ownership, rights and revenues are shared among the co-producers.
+As a matter of principle, films supported by BSÉ/IFB Creative Co-production funding must be approved as official co-productions under a bilateral treaty or the European Convention on Cinematographic Co-Production.
+Where in exceptional cases BSÉ/IFB agrees to waive this requirement, the film must still be structured as a bona fide co-production in which ownership, rights and revenues are shared among the co-producers.
 BSÉ/IFB will now not waive the requirement for official status in respect of co-productions with the UK.

 Who Can Apply